ashutoshxhq/golang/LANGUAGE/01 - Fundamentals/02 - Variables/README.md

 3. **Complex Numbers**
+The complex numbers are divided into two parts are shown in the below table. float32 and float64 are also the part of these complex numbers.
+The in-built function creates the complex number from its imaginary and real part and in-built imaginary and real function extract those parts.

 | Data Type         | Description                |
 | ------------------|:---------------------------------------:|
 | complex64              | Complex numbers which contain float32 as a real and imaginary component.     |
 | complex128             | Complex numbers which contain float64 as a real and imaginary component.   |

+4. **Booleans**
+The boolean data type represents only one bit of information either true or false.
+The values of type boolean are not converted implicitly or explicitly to any other type.

+5. **Strings**
+String data type represents a sequence of Unicode code points.
+Or in other words, we can say a string is a sequence of immutable bytes, means once a string is created you cannot change that string.
+A string may contain arbitrary data, including bytes with zero value in the human-readable form.